dimatura/pyrosmsg/readme.md

 # Platforms

 Only tested with Ubuntu 16.04, ROS Kinetic, and Python 2.7.
-Would probably work with Ubuntu 18.04 and ROS Melodic.
+Would probably work with other Linux and (Indigo and ulterior) ROS distros.
 Python 3, probably not without minor modifications.